-- Encourage development on available sites and out-parcels for both large format and neighborhood-scale commercial activity. - Consider office, institutional and residential as alternative uses to commercial-retail for remaining commercially-zoned land and outparcels. - Encourage and facilitate high quality building design and placemaking improvements in Yorkville's destination commercial areas. - Facilitate a grocery-anchored development near the Illinois Route 71 and 47 intersection. - Plan for a future Metra Station TOD neighborhood.
+- Facilitate commercial development on available sites and out-parcels and outparcels for both large format destination and neighborhoodscale commercial activity. - Consider alternative uses to retail on sites that are unlikely to be fully built-out as commercial - Re-zone for alternative land uses commerciallyzoned land not likely to be built out over the time horizon of this Comprehensive Plan - Encourage and facilitate high quality building design and placemaking improvements in Yorkville's destination commercial areas. - Plan for a future Metra Station TOD neighborhood.

-STRATEGY A: BUILD-OUT THE YORKVILLE MARKETPLACE DEVELOPMENT
+STRATEGY A: BUILD-OUT THE YORKVILLE MARKETPLACE DEVELOPMENT.